stephen1cowley/doubt-injection/README.md

 - Analyse it on a per-question basis (different lines same graph)
 - SOlve why We get a weird double space.
 Use injection ids found in actual repsponses?
 - TEST whether new injection solves problem!!
+- Create plots, do a write up plus plan for final 2 weeks